Dear Informatics Members,#

 The Informatics Section Committee has worked out some criteria in addition to the normal Nomination Procedure that the Section Committee urges you to observer to obtain nominations that will be recommended favourably by the Section Committee and accepted by the Nomination Sub-Committee.

 For a successful nomination as new member of the Informatics Section the candidate has to be an outstanding researcher.
 If this is not clear due a particular breakthrough or distinctions like Turing Award or such, typical indicators are the "NOMINATION CRITERIA" listed below.
 If some are not met, this has to be justified (e.g. because the candidate is outstanding in other ways).
-Conversely, nominations satisfying all criteria below have to be graded with at least 2 (good) unless some solid reasons as to which criteria are not satisfied are presented:
+Conversely, nominations satisfying all criteria below have to be graded with at least 2 (acceptable) unless some solid reasons as to which criteria are not satisfied are presented:

 "NOMINATION CRITERIA for European candidates"#a.
 C must have the rank of full professor or have equivalent stature among her/his peers.